-Ma is now one of the richest people in the world, with an estimated personal net worth of nearly $43bn, while the Alibaba group is responsible for nine major subsidiaries (among them the hugely popular Aliexpress).
+Ma is now one of the richest people in the world, with an estimated personal net worth of nearly $43 billion, while the Alibaba group is responsible for nine major subsidiaries (among them the hugely popular Aliexpress).

 As you can see, anyone can create their own business success story from scratch, yet these entrepreneurs all had one thing in common: determination.
 Regardless of their education level, the resources available to them, or the field in which they made their respective fortunes, they created their own opportunities through hard work, self-belief and no small amount of creative talent.